 - do so while another person is present, and

-- act with a reckless disregard as to whether that person would be reasonably offended.[i]
+- act recklessly as to whether that person would be reasonably offended.[i]

 The following definitions apply to this statute:

 - “sexual contact” means any direct or indirect touching, fondling, or manipulating of any part of the genitals, anus, or female breast by any part of the body or by any object, or causing a person to engage in such contact.[ii]

 - “oral sexual contact” means oral contact with the penis, vulva, or anus.[iii]

 - “sexual intercourse” means penetration into the penis, vulva, or anus by any part of the body or by any object or masturbatory contact with the penis or vulva.[iv]